-The Superior Court consists of 18 judges, one of whom is the President Judge.
-Superior Court judges are appointed by the Governor, subject to the advice and consent of the Senate, for twelve-year terms.
-The judges are drawn from a wide background of experience in the legal profession, reflecting the varied nature of the cases that come before the Superior Court.
-The judges are divided between those who primarily hear civil cases and those who primarily hear criminal cases.
-Civil cases are assigned to a single judge for the duration of the case.
 Family Court.
-The Family Court is a unified State-wide court having jurisdiction over matters of juvenile delinquency, child neglect, dependency, child abuse, adult misdemeanor crimes against juveniles, child and spousal support, paternity, custody and visitation, adoptions, terminations of parental rights, divorces and annulments, property divisions, specific performance of separation agreements, guardianships over minors and intra-family misdemeanor crimes.
-The Family Court does not have jurisdiction over adults charged with felonies or minors charged with first or second degree murder, rape or kidnapping.
+The Family Court is a unified statewide court having jurisdiction over matters of juvenile delinquency, child neglect, dependency, child abuse, adult misdemeanor crimes against juveniles, child and spousal support, paternity, custody and visitation, adoptions, terminations of parental rights, divorces and annulments, property divisions, specific performance of separation agreements, guardianships over minors, and intra-family misdemeanor crimes.
+The Family Court does not have jurisdiction over adults charged with felonies or minors charged with first- or second-degree murder, rape, or kidnapping.
 Appeals are to the Delaware Supreme Court, with the exception of adult criminal cases, which are appealed to the Superior Court.
+Family Court judges are appointed by the Governor, subject to the advice and consent of the Senate, for 12-year terms.

 The Family Court provides for arbitration in certain circumstances.
-Arbitration is an informal proceeding in which a trained arbitration officer attempts to resolve juvenile delinquency cases involving minor charges and selected adult misdemeanor cases.
-In this non-adversarial proceeding, the arbitration officer, after reviewing the charges and listening to the respective positions of the parties, issues a disposition specifying conditions, such as probation or restitution, that must be met by the defendant within 90 days.
+Family Court arbitration is an informal proceeding in which a trained arbitration officer attempts to resolve juvenile delinquency cases involving minor charges and selected adult misdemeanor cases.
+In this nonadversarial proceeding, the arbitration officer, after reviewing the charges and listening to the respective positions of the parties, issues a disposition specifying conditions, such as probation or restitution, that must be met by the defendant within 90 days.
 A defendant who fulfills the dispositional terms does not have a formal finding of guilt.
-The complainant or defendant may request a review of the disposition by a Deputy Attorney General within ten days of the arbitration proceeding.
+The complainant or defendant may request a review of the disposition by a deputy attorney general within 10 days of the arbitration proceeding.